Skip to content

 The guest house consists of two en-suite rooms.
 Both have two twin beds, mosquito nets, hot water, electricity, WiFi, and a private terrace with sweeping forest views.

 The campsite is unserved and only suitable for self-catering guests.
-Toilet and shower facilities, a small fireplace, a barbeque stand, and water for cleaning and cooking are available.
+Toilet and shower facilities, a small fireplace, a barbecue stand, and water for cleaning and cooking are available.
 Laundry is available on request at an additional fee.

 How to get to Gishwati Mukura National Park